top of page

 Fact: Alternative therapies help early, but not in advanced arthritis.

-Physiotherapy, medicines, injections like PRP or GFC therapy, and lifestyle changes can reduce symptoms in early arthritis.
-But once cartilage is completely worn out and bones start rubbing against each other, only surgery can restore function.
+Physiotherapy, medications, injections like PRP or GFC therapy, and lifestyle changes can reduce symptoms in early arthritis.
+However, once cartilage is completely worn out and bones start rubbing against each other, only surgery can restore function.

 Delaying surgery in such cases only increases deformity, pain, and disability.